Symphony Communication: Cloud9

 On June 24, 2021, Symphony Communication Services LLC acquired Cloud9 Technologies, a voice trading turret phone system used by financial traders.
 Cloud9 was launched in 2014, built on Web Real-Time Communication (WebRTC).
 Early customers included JP Morgan, Icap, and Barclays.
 Cloud9’s main competitors are IPC Systems and BT.

 Cloud9 is a cloud-native Voice over IP (VoIP) service that requires no physical hardware, however optional hardware is available To meet regulatory compliance demands of the financial trading industry, Cloud9 features voice-to-text transcription and storage.

 During the annual Symphony Innovate event on May 21, 2025, the firm announced the Cloud9 mobile app.
 Features of Cloud9 Mobile include voice calling, activity notifications, and a peer-to-peer network directory.
 It was already being trialled by some of the firm’s customers.

 Security

 Symphony’s infrastructure is hosted on Google Cloud and Amazon Web Services.
 Web servers and databases are load-balanced across multiple zones for reliability.

 Symphony Messaging uses end-to-end encryption for all messages and attachments.
 Conversation encryption keys are computed in Symphony’s Key Manager using Symphony’s patented cryptographic protocol.
 Encryption keys are then securely exchanged between Symphony’s key management and authorized participants, which employs a key encapsulation mechanism to ensure encryption keys remain perpetually inaccessible to Symphony.

 Symphony’s patented “cryptographic isolation protocol” ensures that data is encrypted and accessible only to authorized participants, whilst simultaneously allowing the necessary governance controls for regulatory compliance.

 In May 2025, Symphony announced Confidential Cloud, a secure messaging and voice platform that uses AI for enhanced security and operational efficiency.
 The fully managed cloud solution employs key management, and eliminates the need for on-premise components.

+Regulatory Compliance

+Financial regulatory authorities issue fines for off-channel communication recordkeeping violations.
+In September 2022, Wall Street firms were fined a total of $1.8 billion by the SEC and CFTC, for failure to preserve staff discussing business matters over text messages and WhatsApp.
+In August 2024, the SEC fined 26 firms a combined total of $390 million for failure to maintain and preserve electronic communications, in contravention of SEC Rule 17a-4.

+Symphony Messaging users can communicate over external messaging platforms such as WhatsApp, while communication data is captured and stored.
+The archiving function provides an auditable storage of business-related electronic communications, in compliance with Digital Communications Governance and Archiving (DCGA) requirements.